Updated August 21, 2023

-To calculate ratio in excel is very simple and easy.
-Let’s understand how to calculate ratio in excel with some examples.
+Calculating the Ratio in Excel is very simple and easy.
+Let’s understand how to calculate ratios in Excel with some examples.

 Calculate Ratio in Excel – Example #1

-A calculating ratio in excel is simple but we need to understand the logic of doing this.
-Here we have 2 parameters A and B. A has value as 10 and B has value as 20 as shown below.
+Calculating Ratio in Excel is simple, but we need to understand this logic.
+Here we have 2 parameters, A and B. A has a value of 10, and B has a value of 20, as shown below.

-Once done with syntax preparation, press Enter to see the result as shown below.
+Once done with syntax preparation, press Enter to see the result below.

-As we can see above, the calculated value of the ratio is coming a 0.5:1.
-This value can further be modified to look better by multiplying the obtained ratio with 2 to have a complete exact value, not in fraction or else, we can keep it as it is in original form.
+As we can see above, the calculated value of the Ratio is coming 0.5:1.
+This value can be modified to look better by multiplying the obtained Ratio with 2 to have a completely exact value, not in fraction or else.
+We can keep it in its original form.

 Calculate Ratio in Excel – Example #2

-There is another method of calculating the ratio in excel.
+There is another method of calculating the Ratio in Excel.
 We will consider the same data which we have considered in example-1.
-If we see the syntax which we have used in example-1 where we have divided cell B2 with B2 as shown below.
+If we see the syntax used in example-1, we have divided cell B2 into B2.

-By dividing cell B2 with B2 or any cell with the same value of that cell gives the output as 1.
-The obtained ratio in example-1 is 0.5:1 where value 1 is a division on 20/20 if we mathematically split the syntax.
+By dividing cell B2 with B2 or any cell with the same value, that cell gives the output as 1.
+The obtained Ratio in example-1 is 0.5:1, where value 1 is a division on 20/20 if we mathematically split the syntax.
 And 0.5 is the division of 10/20.
-Which means if we keep 1 as by default in the second syntax (Or 2nd half of the syntax), then eventually we will get value 1 as comparative of the First syntax (Or 1st half of the syntax).
+This means if we keep 1 by default in the second syntax (Or 2nd half of the syntax), we will eventually get value 1 as a comparative of the First syntax (Or 1st half of the syntax).

-Now, let’s apply this logic in the same data and see what result we get.
+Now, let’s apply this logic to the same data and see what result we get.

-As we can see in the above screenshot, we have kept “1” in the second half the syntax creating the same value as example-1.
+As we can see in the above screenshot, we have kept “1” in the second half of the syntax, creating the same value as example-1.
 Now press Enter to see the result.

-As we can see in below screenshot, the obtained result is the same result we got in example-1.
+As we can see in the screenshot below, the obtained result is the same as in example-1.

 Calculate Ratio in Excel – Example #3

-There is another method for calculating Ratio in excel.
+There is another method for calculating the Ratio in Excel.
 This method is a little complex with short syntax.
-In excel there is a format of finding Greatest Common Divisor, which means when we select 2 values then compare with third one, it automatically considers the greatest value from which that comparative ratio value will get divided.
+In Excel, there is a format for finding the Greatest Common Divisor, which means when we select two values and then compare them with the third one, it automatically considers the greatest value from which that comparative ratio value will get divided.
 This we have done manually in example-1 and example-2.
-For this also, we will consider the same data which we have seen the above examples.
+We will also consider the same data we have seen in the above examples.

-Now go to the cell where we need to see the result and type “=” sign.
-Now select the cell A2 and divide it with GCD.
-And in GCD select both cells A2 and B2.
-Same procedure follows for the second half of the syntax.
-Select the cell B2 and divide with GCD.
-And in GCD select both cells A2 and B2 separated by a comma (,) as shown below.
+Now go to the cell where we need to see the result and type the “=” sign.
+Now select cell A2 and divide it with GCD.
+And in GCD, select both cells A2 and B2.
+The same procedure follows for the second half of the syntax.
+Select cell B2 and divide with GCD.
+And in GCD, select both cells A2 and B2 separated by a comma (,) as shown below.

-As we can see above, the calculated ratio is coming as 1:2.
-Practically the ratio calculated in example-1 and example-2 are half of the ratio coming in example-3 but has the same significance in reality.
+As we can see above, the calculated Ratio is coming as 1:2.
+The Ratio calculated in example-1 and example-2 is practically half of the Ratio coming in example-3 but has the same significance in reality.
 Both values carry the same features.

-Not let’s understand GCD function.
-GCD or Greatest Common Divisor in excel automatically find the greatest value to divide it with the value present in the numerator.
-Eventually giving the same result which got in methods used in example-1 and example-2.
+Not let’s understand the GCD function.
+GCD, or Greatest Common Divisor in Excel, automatically finds the most outstanding value to divide it with the value in the numerator.
+She eventually gives the same result in methods used in example-1 and example-2.

-- Methods shown in all the examples are easy to use.
+- The methods shown in all the examples are easy to use.

 - It is easy to understand the syntax and value entered.

-- We can modify the syntax as per our requirement.
+- We can modify the syntax as per our requirements.

-- If there are more than 3 values it needs to be compared and for that, we can use the same formula.
+- If there are more than three values, it needs to be compared, and for that, we can use the same formula.

-- A good thing about calculating Ratio with GCD in excel is it gives the result which also looks good in terms of number character and numbers.
+- A good thing about calculating the Ratio with GCD in Excel is that it gives a result that looks good in terms of numbers, characters, and numbers.

 Things to Remember

-- Make sure, the concatenation is done properly to avoid errors.
+- Make sure the concatenation is done correctly to avoid errors.

-- We can use proper CONCATENATION formula instead of using & as a separator.
+- We can use the proper CONCATENATION formula instead of using & as a separator.

-- A value obtained in example-1 and 2 and example-3 seems different but technically there is no difference in all the ratio values.
+- A value obtained in example-1 and two and example-3 seems different, but technically there is no difference in all the ratio values.

 This has been a guide to Calculate Ratio in Excel.
-Here we discuss how to calculate Ratio in Excel along with practical examples and downloadable excel template.
+Here we discuss calculating Ratio in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –